danny-englander/drupal-bamboo-slideshow/README.md

 ##Notes

-* As of 15 March 2013, you must now install the new module *FlexSlider Views Slideshow* (listed above) for this to work.
-This module was split off from Flexslider and made into its own.
-Thanks to all users who reported this issue to me, I really appreciate it.
 * When you activate the Bamboo slideshow module, you will be prompted to activate the dependent modules.
 Be sure to agree to this option to activate these dependent modules.
 * Tested with Drupal 7.30